William Waldorf Astor bought the dilapidated keep at Hever and 630 acres of marshy land from the Meade-Waldos. . . more

 We will also have a book review page, where we will review books on subjects relevant to the Trust's work.
 Again, if any of you are interested in writing a review, or want to suggest a book for review please contact us.

 We intend the newsletter to remain a valuable vehicle for communicating to all of you.
 We will continue to provide the newsletter in paper format for those who prefer it.
-Nevertheless, we very much hope that you will enjoy visiting our website, and newsletters past and present will be available to read and download.
+Nevertheless, we very much hope that you will enjoy visiting our website, and newsletters past and present are available to read and download.

 We also encourage you to use our new message board if you have any comments on the work of the Trust.